 - Learn and apply English and French grammar

 - Learn and practice sentence structure and write effective sentences

 - Read more effectively

 Writing Centre staff does not comment on content or proofread assignments.
-Language professionals examine a sample of student work to point out the types of language errors a student makes.
+Language monitors examine a sample of student work to point out the types of language errors a student makes.

 While the Writing Centre provides support in grammar, reading and writing, the Library provides help in research and citation styles.

-- One appointment or a series of weekly appointments with the Writing Professional or an English monitor.
-Students who could benefit from guidance in English may request one appointment or a series of appointments to reinforce their English language skills so that they can be more successful in their courses and the English Exit Exam.
-These sessions may include reading comprehension, grammar exercises, editing practices and error analysis.
+- One-time appointment or a series of weekly appointments with an English monitor.
+Students who could benefit from guidance in English may request a one-time appointment or a series of appointments to reinforce their English language skills so that they can be more successful in their courses and the English Exit Exam.
+These sessions may include vocabulary, grammar exercises, editing practices and error analysis.